haleyelder/100-days-of-code/log5.md

 start date: August 1, 2023, prospective end date: November 9, 2023

+### 47: Sept 16
+- added in a 'reset' button for sorting toggle. tested out a possible onclick tooltip, may go about it another way. can copy now but having the indication is helpful
+  - 1 hr
 ### 46: Sept 15
 - productive day! fixed some toggle on click function, clean up and some styling updates
   - 2 hrs